sclavijosuero/wick-a11y/README.md

 ![Voice Buttons](/images/voice-buttons.png)

-### Accessibility Voice for Analysis at Suite Level in Log
+### Accessibility Voice for Analysis at Suite Level in Cypress Log

 The accessibility voice feature at the suite level in the Cypress Log provides audible feedback that summarizes the accessibility analysis for the entire test suite.
 This includes: